DeanSpooner/ten-frame/README.md

 ## Running locally:

 Please note: the following steps will require [Xcode](https://developer.apple.com/xcode/) and [Android Studio](https://developer.android.com/studio) installed, to run on iOS and Android simulators respectively.
+You will also need [Node](https://nodejs.dev/en/) installed to run npm/npx commands.

 In your terminal, cd into `ten-frame`: